General Permitting Questions

 Q. What are the retaining wall requirements?

--Retaining walls less than twenty-four (24) inches in height measured from the bottom of the footing to the top of the wall that are not supporting a surcharge do not require a permit.
+-Retaining walls less than forty-eight (48) inches in height measured from the bottom of the footing to the top of the wall that are not supporting a surcharge do not require a permit.

 -Retaining walls over forty-eight (48) inches in height measured from the bottom of the footing to the top of the wall require a permit and must be designed by a registered design professional.

-Retaining walls between twenty-four (24) inches and forty-eight (48) inches in height are not required to be designed by a registered design professional as the most common manufacturers and products used in retaining walls (pave stone for example) have designs and charts available in their technical resources online.
+Retaining walls up to forty-eight (48) inches in height are not required to be designed by a registered design professional as the most common manufacturers and products used in retaining walls (pave stone for example) have designs and charts available in their technical resources online.
 If the applicant shows a design using unusual materials that are outside of code (railroad ties or bags of concrete spiked in place, for example) then an engineer sealed structural letter would be required at the final inspection.

 Q. Is a permit required for foundation repair?